 Once I had that pattern set, one by one I glued vertical skewers to the existing horizontal ones.
 I used tiny beads of wood glue to attach them to each other.
 I let it dry overnight, then I took it outside and spray painted it with gold spray paint.

-If you don’t have wood glue, any craft/tacky glue or even Elmers white school glue would work (I tested it).
+If you don’t have wood glue, any craft/tacky glue or even Elmers School Glue would work (I tested it).
 The only glue I would not recommend is super glue, while it’s great for a lot of things, wood is not one of them.

 I only used about 60 of the 100 bamboo skewers that came in the pack, so as you can see you have a lot of flexibility with a single pack to either make the piece larger or more complex with additional skewers.

-As someone who crafts all the time, I have spray paint at my disposal but you may not.
-So your cost to complete this project will likely be ~$5 ($3.67 for gold spray paint and $0.97 for skewers).
-Almost everyone owns a bottle of white Elmers School Glue but if you don’t, ask a friend or neighbor to borrow some!
+As someone who crafts all the time, I have spray paint and glue at my disposal but you may not.
+So your cost to complete this project will likely be ~$6 (~$4 for spray paint, $1 for Elmer’s School Glue and $1 for skewers).